 For more viscous liquids, a preferred solution is the use of leakproof, refillable squeeze tubes.
 As you might imagine, such a product is not easily come by, but Easy Traveler makes a robust, surprisingly well designed version (shown at right).
 Part of what makes them leakproof — and their contents more accurately dispensed — are their relatively small exit holes; these would also make them impossible to fill, except that the company supplies a wide variety of couplings to attach them to just about any source container imaginable (and a sort of "hypodermic syringe" for use if those fail).
 The sturdy tubes are available on their own, but best purchased initially as a kit that aids in their use (most appropriate for the air traveller is their 3-1-1 Totally Compliant Carry-On Kit™, with ten assorted squeeze tubes, a spray container, and an extensive set of container transfer fittings).

 What about those cute GoToob® (and similar silicone-based) containers?
-Despite their undeniable tactile appeal, I'd avoid them: they are not very practical, for a number of reasons.
+Despite their undeniable tactile appeal, I'd avoid them: they are impractical, for a number of reasons.
 They are incompatible with an astonishing number of products.
 They are not particularly leakproof.
 Their caps are notoriously brittle, and unlikely to survive being dropped on a tile floor.
 They are effective dirt magnets.
 They are air-permeable, so liquids will dry out if kept in them for an extended period.
 But the most important concern is that those chunky GoToobs are quite heavy, almost four times the weight of the containers that I recommend.
-Hardly a wise choice for those striving to travel lightly!
+If nothing else, then, these bottles serve as an informative indicator: anyone packing them is not seriously striving to travel lightly!